holaphil/garbarnation-aab73/content/pages/index.md

 sections:
   - type: hero_section
     content: >
-      Welcome to Garbar Nation.
-Join us as we embark to redefining the most under-utilized space in our homes, the garage!
+      **Welcome to Garbar Nation! **Join us as we embark to redefining the most under-utilized space in our homes, the garage!
     actions:
       - label: Join Us On Facebook